Wild Yezo Sika Deer on the Notsuke Peninsula!

-In this video “Yezo Sika Deer in Notsuke Peninsula（野付半島のエゾシカ）”, created by Shinji Kawamura, you can watch the wild Yezo sika deer, living in herds in the snow of Notsuke Peninsula (野付半島, Notsuke Hanto), Hokkaido.
+In this video “Yezo Sika Deer on the Notsuke Peninsula（野付半島のエゾシカ）”, created by Shinji Kawamura, you can watch the wild Yezo sika deer, living in herds in the snow of the Notsuke Peninsula (野付半島, Notsuke Hanto), Hokkaido.

 The Yezo sika deer, which belong to the Cervidae family, is one of many subspecies of the sika deer (the Japanese deer), mainly living in the grasslands of Hokkaido.
 Its body is bigger than that of the Japanese deer; It is approximately 1.5 meters long and 1.1 meters high.
 As you can see in this video, the Yezo sika deer has large antlers, which are shed between April and May every year.

 Yezo sika deer are herbivorous animals, and they have unique high-pitched calls.

 The wild Yezo sika deer shown in this video are from herds living on the Notsuke Peninsula, Hokkaido.

 The Notsuke Peninsula is the biggest sand peninsula/sand spit in Japan; It is approximately 26 kilometers long, and located between Shiretoko Peninsula (知床半島, Shiretoko Hanto) and Nemuro Peninsula (根室半島, Nemuro Hanto).